smilingleo/my-blog-code/src/pages/2018/How To Read Rust API Doc.md

 What I hope is actually something like Java(or other strong typed languages) does, given a `struct`:

 * we want to know all the `trait`s it implemented.

+    You can find them in the left panel, and also a list in the main area.

 * we want to know all the methods it has, and the methods implemented for all the traits.

+    For each trait in the list in main area, there is a `[+]`, you need to click and unfold it before you can see all the methods, that's the trick.

 I love Rust, hope the tooling can get better and better over time.